Skull base tumors

 - Epiphora (drooping of the lower lid with eye drying)

 - Vision loss

-Tumors of the temporal bone and cerebellopontine angle (angle between the brainstem and the cerebellum), the two small lobes below and behind the big brain lobes (cerebrum) that smooth muscular movements and coordination can cause symptoms such as:
+Tumors of the angle between the brainstem and the cerebellum or tumors of the two small lobes below and behind the cerebrum:

 - Imbalance (vertigo)